The Company in a Nutshell

 |5-Yr Div Growth:||5.12%|

-BCE debt level is not be underestimated.
+BCE’s debt level is not to be underestimated.
 BCE is a giant… with a giant debt.
 This is not a perfect situation as interest rates are now rising.
 As the Canadian Government keeps pushing for more competition in the wireless industry, BCE may see additional competitors adding more pressure on margins in the future.
+For one Shaw’s desire to be invited in the wireless club is pressuring the Big 3 to take action.
 BCE will also have to invest massively in 5G to remain competitive.
-This means lots of money spend outside their dividend growth policy.
+This means lots of money spent outside their dividend growth policy.
+Finally, BCE still has a good chunk of its business coming from wireline service.
+This is not a growing business to say the least.

 |Financial Debt to EBITDA (TTM)||2.74|